jlongtine/ansible-rails/README.md

       description:
         - path which should cd'd into to run commands
       required: yes
-    - current:
-      description:
-        - path of current version. used to decide if migrations and precompilations are necessary
-      required: no
     - rails_env:
       description:
         - RAILS_ENV used by commands